Kia Stonic review

 The Kia seven-year warranty is unbeatable, providing 100,000 miles of cover on all the manufacturer’s new cars.
 It’s undoubtedly part of the Kia brand appeal, and has also helped boost second-hand values.

-Servicing your Kia Stonic won’t break the bank, and you can spend £299 when you buy the car to cover three years of servicing under the Care-3 plan.
-If you’re planning to keep the car longer, a £599 plan will cover you for five years of servicing assuming you cover only average mileage.
+Servicing your Kia Stonic won’t break the bank, as you can get service plans for the small Korean SUV starting from £294.
+If you’re planning to keep the car longer, Kia offers a five-year plan that covers you for five years of servicing assuming you cover only average mileage.
 Higher mileage drivers will need to service their Stonic at 10,000-mile and 20,000-mile intervals for petrol and diesel models respectively.